 The cephalopod

 The octopus was curled up in a corner of the aquarium, a gray mass of tentacles and soft flesh.
-It sat perfectly still, but faint waves of red traveled across its skin and betrayed its excitement.
+It sat perfectly still, but faint waves of red traveled across its skin, betraying excitement.
 Slowly it began to move towards a jar in the center of the aquarium.
 Inside was a live crab.
-The octopus enveloped the jar with its body, and slid the tips of its tentacles through small holes in the lid, trying to reach the crab.
-But the holes were too small, and its tentacles were too large, and the crab remained out of reach.
+The octopus enveloped the jar, sliding the tips of its tentacles through small holes in the lid, reaching for the crab.
+But the holes were too small, its tentacles too large.
+The crab remained out of reach.
 The octopus let go of the jar, jetted away, and again curled its gelatinous body up in a corner.

 A murmur went through the audience of marine biologists.
-They had seen videos like this many times before, and they knew what was coming.
-But they were still eager to see the rest.
-The thrill of watching an octopus hunt never went old.
+They’d seen many videos like this and knew what was coming.
+But they were still eager to see it.
+The thrill of watching an octopus hunt never got old.

-Now let’s see how Sandy solves this problem, Dr. Hanai said, resuming the video with a smile on her soft face.
+Now let’s see how Sandy solves this problem, Dr. Hanai said, resuming the video with a smile.

-Sandy again approached the jar, again enveloped it with her body, and again slid the tips of her tentacles through the holes in the lid.
-But this time, rather than fruitlessly trying to reach for the crab, she calmly turned the lid, unscrewing it until it came off.
-She tossed the lid aside and moved into the jar, first with her tentacles, and then with most of her body.
-It was amazing to see how this large octopus fit almost entirely inside a small jar.
-Briefly there was a moving jumble of hard crab and soft octopus flesh.
-Then the movement stopped and Sandy left the jar.
-It was empty.
+Sandy again approached the jar, again enveloped it, and again slid the tips of her tentacles through the holes in the lid.
+But this time, rather than fruitlessly reaching for the crab, she calmly turned the lid, unscrewing it until it came off.
+She tossed the lid aside and slid into the jar, compressing her body to a fraction of its original size.
+There was a brief moving jumble of hard crab and soft octopus.
+Then Sandy emerged from an empty jar.

-Well, this is impressive, isn’t it?
-Dr. Hanai said.
-But impressive though it may be, let me ask the question that’s on all of your minds right now.
-Has Sandy solved this problem intelligently, by thinking it through?
-Or has she merely figured out how to unscrew the lid through trial and error?
+Impressive, isn’t it?
+But let me ask the question that’s on all your minds right now: Has Sandy solved this problem intelligently?
+Has she thought it through?
+Or was it dumb luck?
 Let me see a show of hands!
-Who of you feels that Sandy has blindly, unintelligently, stumbled upon the correct way to open the jar?
+Who of you feels Sandy has blindly, unintelligently, stumbled upon the correct way to open the jar?

-Ok, I see, Dr. Hanai continued.
-Most of you do not think highly of Sandy’s intelligence!
-I understand that.
-Based on what you’ve seen so far, you should be skeptical of octopus intelligence.
-But let me show you another video.
-And then let’s see if this changes your mind.
+Okay, I see.
+Most of you don’t think highly of Sandy’s intelligence.
+I get that.
+Based on what you’ve seen so far, you should be skeptical.
+So let me show you another video.
+Let’s see if this will change your mind.

 The next video showed Dr. Hanai standing in front of the aquarium.
-In her hands she held another jar with a crab inside.
+She held another jar, again with a crab inside.
 Sandy was curled up in her usual corner of the aquarium.
-It was unclear if she was watching Dr. Hanai, or if her thoughts were elsewhere, or if indeed her thoughts were anywhere.
+It was unclear if the animal was watching Dr. Hanai or if her thoughts were elsewhere – or indeed anywhere.
 The jar was slightly different from the one in the previous video.
 The lid was not screwed on, but held in place with a lock.
 Dr. Hanai showed a key to the camera.
-She then slowly inserted the key into the lock and turned it.
+She slowly inserted the key into the lock and turned it.
 The lid came off.
-She gave Sandy a conspirational wink that was clearly intended for the camera; the octopus seemed oblivious to all that went on.
-Then Dr. Hanai closed the jar, the crab still inside, and lowered it into the aquarium.
-Finally she tossed the key into the water.
+In clear view of the camera, she gave Sandy an exaggerated, conspiratorial wink.
+The octopus seemed oblivious.
+She closed the jar with the crab still inside, and lowered both into the aquarium.

 Sandy remained motionless for a while, although more and more colored waves traveled across her skin.
 She then moved towards the jar, again enveloping it.
-First she tried to unscrew it, but with no success.
-Then she extended one tentacle towards the key and grabbed it.
-For a moment she appeared to explore the key, perhaps tasting it with her suckers.
-Then, without hesitation and in a series of smooth movements, she inserted the key into the lock, turned it, opened the lid, and ate the crab.
+It seemed as if she was trying to unscrew the lid again, but it didn’t move.
+She extended one tentacle towards the key and grabbed it.
+She seemed to explore the key, tasting it with her suckers.
+Then, in a series of smooth movements, she inserted the key into the lock, turned it, opened the lid, and ate the crab.

 A wave of awe and astonishment went through the audience.

-I sat at the back of the conference room, observing how Dr. Hanai expertly played the audience.
-Her performance represented everything that I loathed in science.
-It was unnecessarily sensational, tailored to make headlines.
-And worst of all, it was unscientific.
-A single video of a single octopus that seemed to do something clever was not scientific evidence.
-It was an interesting anecdote, nothing more.
-But with her effortless authority and casual beauty, Dr. Hanai always managed to shut down the critical-thinking skills of her audience, even if this audience consisted of scientists who in every other situation would be viciously skeptical.
+I sat at the back of the conference room, observing Dr. Hanai play the audience.
+Her performance represented everything I loathed – sensationalist, unscientific storytelling.
+A single video of a single octopus doing something clever wasn’t scientific evidence.
+It was a cute anecdote, nothing more.
+But with her effortless authority and casual beauty, Dr. Hanai shut down the critical-thinking skills of her audience, even though it consisted of scientists who were viciously skeptical in every other situation.
 She had a way about her that made you believe everything she told you.

-I left the conference room and walked towards a table with coffee and cookies.
-I poured myself a cup.
-I watched how Dr. Hanai left the conference room as well, followed by a cloud of fawning colleagues, mostly men.
+I left the conference room and walked towards a table with refreshments.
+I poured coffee from a thermos into a plastic reusable cup.
+It didn’t smell appealing, but I drank it anyway.
+Dr. Hanai came out of the room, followed by a cloud of fawning colleagues, mostly men.
 She chatted cheerfully with everyone.
 Then she noticed me, excused herself, and walked over.

 It was interesting.
 I’m sure the media are going to be all over it.